collections_bookmark Part of Murders at Karlov Manor

 How often is Mystic Sanctuary drawn in a Commander game?

-Does casting Mystic Sanctuary correlate with winning?
+Does casting Mystic Sanctuary actually help you win?

 Is Mystic Sanctuary legal in Commander?